roman-milk/roman-milk.github.io/danny.md

+===

- ****** Danny Ch.
-03 ****** byJust_Plain_Bob© I was a little uneasy as I approached the front door of the French residence.
+I was a little uneasy as I approached the front door of the French residence.
 I reached to push the doorbell, but before I could push it the door opened and there stood Mrs. Mrs. Frence naked except for high heels.

  "Surprised?" she asked.